 NASPA is proud to partner with the Campus Vote Project to offer this opportunity to institutions interested in engaging students, faculty, administration, and community partners in the democratic process.
 This program is endorsed by our colleagues within in the Students Learn Students Vote Coalition.

-Phase 1: Voter Friendly Campus Designation Interest Forms accepted until 250 institutions have applied or January 30, 2020 - Priority Deadline.
+Phase 1: Voter Friendly Campus Designation Statement accepted until 350 institutions have applied or February 15th, 2024 - Priority Deadline.

 Phase 2: Strengthening American Democracy: A Guide for Developing an Action Plan to Increase Civic Learning, Political Engagement, and Voting Rates Among College Students due May 31st, 2024.